113ll3/Ibmclouddocscli/reference/ibmcloud/cli_billing.md

 {:shortdesc: .shortdesc}
 {:tip: .tip}

-# Viewing usage for accounts, orgs, resource groups, and resources
+# Viewing billing and usage information (ibmcloud billing)
 {: #ibmcloud_billing}

 Use the following commands to retrieve resource usage and billing information.